Partnering with Reef communities to respond to climate change and local threats.

 Through partnering with the Reef management organisations for each site, all five World Heritage listed sites are expected to benefit from the innovations, learnings, and outcomes of the Resilient Reefs program.
 The Initiative’s delivery model and partnership approach may differ across sites to best meet the unique needs and circumstances of each location.

-Initiated by the Great Barrier Reef Foundation, Resilient Reefs is a collaboration with UNESCO World Heritage Marine Programme, The Nature Conservancy’s Reef Resilience Network, Columbia University’s Center for Resilient Cities and Landscapes, Resilient Cities Catalyst and AECOM.
+Initiated by the Great Barrier Reef Foundation, Resilient Reefs is a collaboration with The Nature Conservancy’s Reef Resilience Network, Columbia University’s Center for Resilient Cities and Landscapes, Resilient Cities Catalyst, UNESCO and AECOM.
 The program is enabled by the BHP Foundation.
 These global partners each bring unique expertise and support to the pilot sites, as well as help to share the lessons and learnings from the Initiative with Reef communities around the world.